 Political system: Unitary presidential republic

-Money: The Malawian Kwacha (MWK), which subdivides into 100 tambala.
+Money: The Malawian Kwacha (MWK), which subdivides into 100 tambalas.

 Tipping: Tipping is obligatory but not necessary.
-Ttipping is usually at 10 percent if a service charge is not included.
+Tipping is usually at 10 percent if a service charge is not included.

 Electricity: 230 volts, 50 Hz.
 'Type G' three-pin plugs with flat blades are used.